Warrant issued for teacher accused of attacking woman at a church

 SEBASTIAN COUNTY, Ark.
-(KNWA) — An arrest warrant was issued Tuesday, October 1, for a school teacher accused of attacking another woman at a church, according to an affidavit.
+(KFTA) — An arrest warrant was issued Tuesday, October 1, for a school teacher accused of attacking another woman at a church, according to an affidavit.

 Dawnette Sparks, 53, from Lavaca, is accused of smacking Sandra Jarrett, 69, from Charleston, Arkansas, according to a report from the Sebastian County Sheriff’s Office (SCSO).